HackYourFuture-CPH/JavaScript/javascript1/week3/homework.md

 ]
 ```

-How much time of my life have i been watching series?
+How much time of my life have i been watching series on tv?
 Lets find out!
-Calculate **how much time a series** have taken as a **percentage of an average lifespan** of 80 years.
+Calculate **how much time a tv series** have taken as a **percentage of an average lifespan** of 80 years.

-Firstly change the `seriesDurations` object to include your favorite series.
+Firstly change the `seriesDurations` array found above to include your favorite series.
 Find the duration of a series here: http://tiii.me/

-Using the `seriesDurations` log out the text:
+Create a function that logs out the following text using the `seriesDurations` array:

 ```
 Game of thrones took 0.01% of my life